Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 Helen Keller

-When wondering what does the Bible say about change, you can read stories of how a change impacted people and nations.
+When wondering what does the Bible say about change, read Bible stories of how a change impacted people and nations.

-Reading what the bible says about change and how the characters handled change despite fear, obstacles, and resistance provides wisdom to help you persevere and grow confident in your identity as you strive to cope with change in your world.
+Reading what the bible says about change and how the characters handled change despite fear, obstacles, and resistance provides wisdom to help you prepare, persevere, and grow confident in your identity as you strive to cope with change.

 Bible Stories about How to Cope With Change

-Many of the bible characters resisted change but our sweet, loving God was faithful despite their shortcomings.
+Many bible characters resisted change but our sweet, loving God was faithful despite their shortcomings.

-Reading the bible can provide direction and purpose as you cope with change and realize how gracious God is to humanity and to you.
+Reading the bible provides direction and purpose as you cope with change and realize how gracious God is to us.

 Here are a few Bible stories about change.